 Palm Beach - Saltwater Fishing Report

-Well that is the fishing report for the past week I hope you all enjoyed.
-Remember you cant catch them from the couch so get out there and get hooked up.
+Well that is the fishing report for the past week, hope everybody enjoyed.
+Remember you cant catch them from the couch, so get out there and get hooked up.
 Tight Lines!
 Capt.
 Craig Korczynski, PhlatsInshoreFishing.com, 561-644-4371

 More Fishing Reports: